Collegedale Church Counseling Center

 Our counseling service is dedicated to providing you with the highest level of professional skill commensurate with our training and experience.
 Through dialogue, we will help you think through your issue or concern.
 We will facilitate your exploration of your personal dynamics or relationships dynamics that are troubling you.
 We may suggest reading, activities and other homework assignments to expose you to new options or other ways of relating.
 Through the whole process, we will encourage, guide, challenge and support you in your personal counseling goals.

-We, theoretically, adhere to a biblically based counseling model.
+We adhere to a biblically based counseling model and theories that fit within that worldview.
 We espouse that all people no matter what their circumstances in life are children of God.
 His grace is granted to all of us for forgiveness, for healing, growth and the ability to live an abundant life.
 Through the gift of hospitality, we will seek to bring the principles of the healing power of the gospel to each counseling relationship.
 Together we will explore God's action in your life.

 As church based ministry, we adhere to the ethical guidelines of the American Association of Pastoral Counseling and the American Counseling Association.
 If you request, a copy of these guidelines can be provided.